 A minor in Religious Studies is also offered.
 Students must complete at least 18 hours of religious studies for the minor.

-Those who work in social services often find that religious studies complements their interests.
+Those who work in social services or any helping profession often find that religious studies complements their interests.

 Meet the Faculty